 Thankfully, individuals in your organization already have a treasure trove of marketing ideas and inspiration just waiting to be discovered, even if they’re not aware of it.

 Looking to create blog content that will connect with prospects?
 Ask your sales team what questions frequently come up in their sales meetings.
+Striving to create marketing messages that fuel growth?
+Chat with your customer success team about customer behavior, feedback, and pain points.
 Want your social media posts to support employee recruitment efforts?
 Talk to a recent hire about what factored into their decision to join your team.

-Not only will these conversations help fuel your marketing calendar, they’ll also add authenticity to your brand since your stories will incorporate actionable insights and genuine perspectives.
+These conversations will provide insights to drive your marketing calendar.
+They’ll also add authenticity to your brand since your stories will incorporate actionable ideas and genuine perspectives.

 For better or worse, every business and every industry has its own language.
 Certain keywords and labels that carry unique meaning within that space.
 How these keywords and labels are used in marketing can determine whether or not a message feels authoritative or suspect.